ZSully09/TinyApp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Install Nodemon development dependency
+- Install Nodemon dev dependency using `npm install --save-dev nodemon`
-- Update start script to './node_modules/.bin/nodemon -L express_server.js'
+- Update start script to `./node_modules/.bin/nodemon -L express_server.js`
 - Run the development web server using the `npm start` command.
-- Install
+- Install Mocha and Chai dev dependencies using `npm install mocha chai --save-dev`
+- Update test script to `./node_modules/mocha/bin/mocha`
+- While the server is not running, use `npm test` to ensure the provide tests are passing